llambiel/letsecureme/post.md

 /opt/letsencrypt/letsencrypt-auto
 ```

-Note that all the required dependencies are being installed automatically by the setup script.
+Note that the setup script is installing all the required dependencies automatically.

 Now we can request our certificate.
 You'll get prompted to provide your email address for the expiring notifications and accept the Terms: